knox135/ai-case-study/README.md

 ## Business Activities

-**What specific problem is the company or project trying to solve?**

 * In their partnership with EVgo and Pilot, General Motors is working towards utilizing AI analysis of EV trends in order to determine the optimal locations and distances between charging stations.

 * Internally they have created their own proprietary AI algorithm in order to analyze and customize travel trajectories based on driver behavior, topographic data, and vehicular status in order to find the most efficient route with plenty of charging stations to reduce range anxiety of the user.